ysndr/MSc-Thesis/chapter/methodology.md

 ##### Declarations

 In case of `let` bindings or function arguments name binding is equally simple.
-As discussed in [@sec:let-bindings-and-functions] the `let` node may contain both a name and pattern matches.
+As discussed in [@sec:let-bindings-and-functions] the `let` node may contain both a name and patterns.
 For either the linearizer generates `Declaration` items and updates its name register.
 However, type information is available for name bindings only, meaning pattern matches remain untyped.